learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/00-unit-details.md

 Under "Teaching Period" you can choose the trimester or teaching period the unit is running in.

-The teaching period is created by the adminsitrator of the system, if you cannot find the appropriate one from the drop down menu, or the dates are incorrect, please contact the Learning Innovation team.
+The teaching period is created by the adminsitrator of the system, if you cannot find the appropriate one from the drop down menu, or the dates are incorrect, please contact your Learning Innovation team.

 #### Draft Learning Summary